 I like to practice what I’ve learned on real-life problems.
 You can use your new knowledge within the constraints of a project, experiment with different options, and figure out how to continue.
 For instance, when I completed the Deep Learning Specialization I wanted to do something in the domain of medicine, and I had never done a deep learning computer vision project before.
 With help from a mentor, I created a multi-label classification model for x-rays working with a pre-existing dataset.

 Are there any other projects you are proud of working on?

 I have done some volunteer work with an organization called Omdena, an organization that uses AI to solve health, social, and environmental challenges.
 Each project typically lasts around one to two months.
 One project I’m really proud of was helping a South African startup develop an AI system that allowed them to detect breast tumors using low-resolution sonograms.

-Do you have any advice for people, particularly other Muslim women, who are entering the field?
+Do you have any advice for people who are entering the field?